Create and Edit the Search Config | Yext Hitchhikers Platform

 edit-as-json.png

-A configuration version is a unique instance of a saved configuration.
+The revision history screen under the Deployment section shows a log of all configuration versions you have saved.
 Whenever you make a successful edit and save to your config (whether through the UI or JSON), it will create a new version.
-Configuration versions allow you to test out your configuration changes and apply unique versions to a staging and production instance of your experience.
+Configuration versions allow you to test out your configuration changes and apply unique versions to a production instance of your experience.

 Configuration Labels

-You’ll notice a column for configuration labels in the screenshot above.
-Each Search config has a staging and a production configuration label by default, which align with the staging and production instances of your frontend site.
-The staging instance of your frontend is powered by the staging configuration label of your backend and the production instance of your frontend is powered by the production configuration label of your backend.
+Notice labels next to certain versions in the screenshot above.
+Each Search config has a “latest” and a “production” configuration label by default, which align with the staging and production instances of your frontend site.
+In other words, the staging instance of your frontend is powered by the latest configuration of your backend and the production instance of your frontend is powered by the production configuration label of your backend.

-Test Search allows you to run and compare queries by version, either a specific version number or a label (staging or production).
-Simply use the drop down within Test Search to select a Search configuration version and then run your search.
+Test Search allows you to run and compare queries by label (latest or production).
+Simply use the drop down within Test Search to toggle between latest and production, and then run your search.

 Note on Languages and Locales